-The National Environmental Management Act No. 107 of 1998 (NEMA), as amended, makes provision for the identification and assessment of activities that are potentially detrimental to the environment and which require authorisation from the competent authority, based on the findings of an Environmental Impact Assessment.
+The National Environmental Management Act (NEMA, Act 107 of 1998), as amended, makes provision for the identification and assessment of activities that are potentially detrimental to the environment and which require authorisation from the competent authority based on the findings of an Environmental Assessment.

-The NEMA is a national act, which is enforced by the national Department of Environmental Affairs (DEA).
-In the Western Cape, these national powers have been delegated to the Western Cape Department of Environmental Affairs & Development Planning (DEA&DP).

-According to the regulations of Section 24(5) of NEMA, authorisation is required for the following listed activities:
+NEMA is a national act, which is enforced by the Department of Environmental Affairs (DEA).
+In the Western Cape, these powers are delegated to the Department of Environmental Affairs & Development Planning (DEA&DP).
+According to the regulations of Section 24(5) of NEMA, authorisation is required for the following: